TITLE 77: PUBLIC HEALTH

 Section 890.320 Types of Joints

 b) Threaded/Screwed Joints.
-Threaded joints shall conform to American National Taper Pipe Thread, ASME B.1.20.1-1983 (General Purpose).
-All burrs shall be removed; pipe ends shall be reamed or filed to size of the bore and all chips shall be removed.
+Threaded joints shall conform to American National Taper Pipe Thread, ASME B.1.20.1 (General Purpose).
+All burrs shall be removed; pipe ends shall be reamed or filed to size of the bore, and all chips shall be removed.
 Pipe joints compound shall be insoluble in water and non-toxic.

 d) Soldered Joints.
 The surface to be soldered shall be cleaned bright.
-The joints shall be properly fluxed (lead free) and made with approved lead free solder conforming to ASTM Standard B32-1989.
+The joints shall be properly fluxed (lead free) and made with approved lead free solder conforming to ASTM Standard B32.
 Joints in copper water tubing shall be made with approved cast bronze or wrought copper pressure fittings, properly soldered together.
-All solders or flux containing more than 0.2% lead shall bear a warning label which states that the solder or flux is not approved for private or potable water use as required by Section 4 of the federal Hazardous Substances Act (15 USC 1263).
-Use of this product in the making of joints or fittings in any private or public potable water system is prohibited.
-No part of a DWV (drain, waste and vent) system shall be joined or fitted with a solder or flux containing more than 0.2% lead.
+All solders or flux containing more than 0.2 percent lead shall bear a warning label that states that the solder or flux is not approved for private or potable water use as required by Section 4 of the federal Hazardous Substances Act (15 USC 1263).
+Use of this product in making joints or fittings in any private or public potable water system is prohibited.
+No part of a drain, waste and vent (DWV) system shall be joined or fitted with a solder or flux containing more than 0.2 percent lead.

 g) Precast Joints.
 Precast collars shall be formed in both the spigot and bell of the pipe in advance of use.
 Prior to making joint contact, surfaces shall be cleaned.
 When the spigot end is inserted in the collar, it shall bind before contacting the base of the socket.